imagej/imagej.github.io/_pages/software/imagej2/index.md

 <img src="/media/search-bar.png" width="600"/>

-The search bar finds commands, and can search the ImageJ wiki as well as the [ImageJ Forum](http://forum.imagej.net/) if you check those respective checkboxes.
+The search bar finds commands, and can search the ImageJ wiki as well as the [Image.sc Forum](http://forum.image.sc/) if you check those respective checkboxes.

 For power users and developers, the search bar supports execution of "code snippets"—single lines of code for performing tasks—by starting the query with `!`.
 Any code that works in the [Script Interpreter](/scripting/interpreter) should be usable as a code snippet.